EmbedITCZ/jbehave-support/jbehave-support-core/docs/Expression-commands.md

 #### RESOURCE
 Provides byte array for sending files in SOAP or REST requests.
 * param - string path to resource
-* result - reference in meaning TestContext to Resource
+* result - TestContext reference pointing to Resource

 > Example:
 > ```